 I just watched the UK movie, Dear Frankie – gosh, a sure thing – this movie is full of emotions.
 I think that everyone who sees it – would feel them.
 The movie’s main character is Frankie – 9 and half years old boy who is deaf – but that isn’t that much important as he does have a great personality.

 You should see him writing the A in Deaf when one of his classmates tries to bring him down.
 Frankie misses his father terribly and writes to him often – only his dad who writes back, but his mom – I don’t want to include any spoilers – so I would highly recommend this movie to you.

 At first, I was heaving a bit of trouble picking up the English accent, but in a few minutes getting used to it – the movie did not have subtitles, which was fine by me as, generally, I’m not too fond of movies with subtitles anyway (except for anime movies – most of which are in Japanese as you know ).
 The moments which Frankie shared with his “dad “( you will see for yourself why I am using the quotes here ) reminded me of my dad – who is away now – and I am pretty much in the situation of Frankie – writing to him, only am using yahoo messenger – rather than mails.
 There were quite some moments in the movie I could relate to myself.

 Scene from Dear Frankie (2004)

-The music is well chosen as well and adds to the overall atmosphere – I do not know the reason but UK movies seems to be much better made than any else – on a psychological base if you want to call it that way.
+The music is well-chosen and adds to the overall atmosphere – I do not know the reason, but UK movies seem to be much better made than any else – on a psychological base if you want to call it that way.
 Like Billy Elliot, Dear Frankie would make you feel.